 Path of the Flood Hikes: Path of the Flood Hikes are offered in two different versions:

 Path of the Flood Hike I:

 The first half of the Path of the Flood-from Ehrenfeld to Franklin-is covered in this roughly 8 mile hike.
 Visitors meet at the Johnstown Flood National Memorial Visitor Center and are shuttled to Ehrenfeld.
 From there, Park Rangers lead hike participants over moderately difficult terrain to explain the first half of the Path of the Flood.
 We will stop along the way to learn about key sites and people from the Johnstown Flood.
 There will be brief rest stop halfway into the hike.
-Please check back in the spring for 2017 hike dates.
+Please check back for future hike dates.

 Path of the Flood Hike II:

 The second half of the Path of the Flood-Franklin to the Stone Bridge-is covered in this 4-5 mile hike.
 Visitors meet at the Johnstown Flood National Memorial Visitor Center and are shuttled to Franklin.
 From there, Park Rangers will lead hikers over flat terrain in an urban atmosphere to learn about the Johnstown Flood from East Conemaugh to the Stone Bridge.
 Along the way, we will stop to learn about key sites and people from the Johnstown Flood.
 This hike is designed to begin where the Path of the Flood Hike I ends, but it is not necessary to have participated in the Path of the Flood Hike I to participate in this hike.
-Please check back in the spring for 2017 hike dates.
+Please check back for future hike dates.